Pages from the book, "The Philosophy and Science of Health"--Dr.

 diabetes industry.
 For Type II diabetes, the steps in the program are:24

-simply by substituting clean, healthy, beneficial fats and oils in the
+This is done simply by substituting clean, healthy, beneficial fats and

-diet for the pristine-looking but toxic trans-isomer mix found in attractive
+oils in the diet for the pristine-looking but toxic trans-isomer mix found

-plastic containers on supermarket shelves.
-Consume only flax oil, fish
+in attractive plastic containers on supermarket shelves.
+Consume only

-oil and occasionally cod liver oil until blood sugar starts to stabilise.
+flax oil, fish oil and occasionally cod liver oil until blood sugar starts

-Then add back healthy oils such as butter, coconut oil, olive oil and
+to stabilise.
+Then add back healthy oils such as butter, coconut oil,

-clean animal fat.
-Read labels; refuse to consume cheap junk oils when
+olive oil and clean animal fat.
+Read labels; refuse to consume cheap junk

-they appear in processed food or on restaurant menus.
-Diabetics are
+oils when they appear in processed food or on restaurant menus.
+Diabetics

 mineral supplement to the diet.